There have been only three times when I had difficulty getting paid. All were in the mid-1980s when I was just starting out:

 After the mid-1980s, I’ve never not been paid but:

-1) The person who had hired me to photograph a health conference left for a sabbatical the very day my invoice wasd.
+1) The person who had hired me to photograph a health conference, left for a sabbatical the very day my invoice was delivered.
 No one else at the Swiss-based heath organization knew who I was.
-I got paid a couple months later after the person returned to work.
+I got paid a couple months later after the company tracked down their vacationing employee who verified my invoice.

 2) My contact person at a British data company never returned any of my emails for payment.
 After three months, I emailed the company’s CEO.
-I mentioned that without payment, they couldn’t use any of the photos.
-The photos were already on their web site.
+I mentioned that without payment, they couldn’t legally use any of the photos, which were already on their web site.
 The CEO actually returned my email very quickly and payment arrived an hour later.

 3) My bank (RBC) has refused cheques from a US bank because the teller didn’t recognize the bank (which is/was one of the largest banks in the US).
-RBC has also refused cheques because the teller didn’t like the paper the cheque was printed on.
-Thankfully cheques are becoming obsolete.
+RBC has also refused cheques because a teller didn’t like the paper the cheque was printed on.
+Thankfully cheques are becoming obsolete as e-transfers become more common.

-It hasn’t been all bad.
-One company paid me by limousine:
+4) It hasn’t been all bad.
+One company paid me by limousine.

 A couple days after a job for a car manufacturer, a black stretch limo pulled up in front of my house.
 The driver was dressed in the stereotypical chauffeur attire: black suit, black gloves, small black hat.
-When I opened my front door, the driver handed me an envelope.
-I had no idea what was happening until I opened the envelope to find a cheque with the car manufacturer’s logo on it.
+I opened my front door and the driver handed me an envelope.
+I had no idea what was happening until I opened the envelope.
+Inside was a cheque with the car manufacturer’s logo on it.
 I have no idea why they sent the cheque by limo but I was impressed.

 Easy Payments

 Credit cards and e-transfer make payments quick and easy.
-Tell customers in your quote and in your invoice that payment should be by credit card or e-transfer.
-My corporate customers almost always pay within a week and retail customers pay before delivery of their photos.
+Inform customers in your quote and invoice that payment should be made by credit card or e-transfer.
+My corporate customers typically pay within a week and retail customers pay before delivery of their photos.

 You can ask retail customers for a deposit before the photography takes place.
 Always get paid in full before delivery of any pictures.

-Some corporate customers might need a pre-invoice so they can pay a deposit.
+Some corporate customers might need a pre-invoice to process a deposit.

-Be sure you’re set up to automatically receive e-transfers.
-It might be a good idea to have a separate email address just for e-transfers.
+Set up your bank account to automatically receive e-transfers, and consider using a separate email address for this purpose.
 My bank (RBC) charges a junk fee of $1.75 per e-transfer.
 Bank fees are tax deductible.

 You also need to accept credit cards.
-I started out using PayPal but switched to Square because Square lets you accept credit cards in person, (PayPal doesn’t allow this in Canada), and Square’s online invoicing and bank depositing seem to work better.
-My bank (RBC) charges yet another fee each time Square transfers money to me.
+I switched from PayPal to Square because Square allows in-person payments (unlike PayPal in Canada) and seems to have better online invoicing and depositing.
+My bank (RBC) charges a fee each time Square transfers money to me.
 There are many other online payment services available.

-The problem with credit cards is the cost.
-There’s a small fee, currently just under 3%, that you pay for each credit card transaction.
-For example, on a $5,000 invoice, a 3% credit card fee will cost you $150, compared to an RBC e-transfer fee of $1.50.
+Credit card payments have a transaction fee, typically just under 3%.
+For example, on a $5,000 invoice, a 3% credit card fee will cost you $150, compared to an RBC e-transfer fee of $1.75.
 Credit card fees and bank transfer fees are tax deductible.
-You could add an equivalent 3% amount to all your prices to compensate for the credit card fee which many businesses do.
+Many businesses add 3% to 5% to all prices to compensate for the credit card fee.

 It’s only a job if you get paid.